mcdito13/Blackjack/README.md

 # Blackjack

-The game of blackjack, written using OOP in C++ - with inheritance and polymorphism.
+An object-oriented implementation of blackjack, in C++.